KevinDanikowski/chargebee-languages/README.md

 **Seventh: Delete reviewed and failed**, run `npm run delete-reviews` to delete the `UNREVIEWED_TRANSLATIONS.json` and `FAILED_TRANSLATIONS.json` in all the language directories.

-# Disclaimers and Items To Watch Out For
+# IMPORTANT: Disclaimers and Items To Watch Out For

 ## 500 Character Limit